altocodenl/TODIS/readme.md

    - Function: which was implicit all along in your unit of what's going on. see the outermost handler of a request as a function. you can actually even see functions as components, because they really are.
    - Errors: the essence is that they jump up many levels, through a different channel than the return.
 They are irreducible.

-I need a way to express try catches that can bubble up. the return never jumps levels.

-scope of a function IS the autopoietic boundary of the center! scope, or rather closure.
-What's stunning about this is that the boundary, in an informational system, is about context, context being reducible to reference.
-Reference is a computation, a dereferencing that happens within a context as a data flow unfolds.

-So:
-- Address
-- Incoming request
-- List of requests done to other components, seeing how the data moves between subparts.
-- Response.

-but I need addressability of the sequence itself!

 The two concepts of presentation and transformation of data hint at a conceptual elephant in the room: the system has an "inside" and an "outside".
 The data going from the inside to the outside of the system is the data being presented, while the data that comes into the system is the data being transformed.
 Some of the data being transformed will also be stored, while other parts of it will not.
 It is up to the information system to decide which data to store.

 The data stored by the system at any point in time can be called "state".
 Henceforth, when we refer to the "state" of the system, we will refer to the entirety of the data that it stores.